EMC Board of Directors

 Mr. Egan has spent his entire career in the IT industry.
 His broad experience ranges from venture capital investments in early-stage technology companies to extensive sales and marketing experience, to executive leadership and management roles.
 Mr. Egan brings to the Board business acumen, substantial operational experience, and expertise in corporate strategy development, as well as a deep understanding of EMC's people and products acquired over many years of involvement with the Company.
 In addition, Mr. Egan's service on other public company boards provides him with valuable experience.

-As the former Chairman and Chief Executive Officer of Accenture, Mr. Green is an experienced and seasoned leader with outstanding operating experience, a deep understanding of the information technology industry and broad international business expertise.
+As the former Chairman and Chief Executive Officer of Accenture, Mr. Green is an experienced and seasoned leader with outstanding management experience, operating experience, a deep understanding of the information technology industry and broad international business expertise.
 In addition, Mr. Green’s service on another public company board provides him with valuable experience.

-As the Chairman and former CEO of a Fortune 100 company, Mr. Kelly brings to the Board a wealth of complex management, worldwide operational and financial expertise.
+As the former Chairman and CEO of a Fortune 100 company, Mr. Kelly brings to the Board a wealth of complex management, worldwide operational and financial expertise.
 He also brings in-depth knowledge of the opportunities and challenges facing global companies.
 In addition, Mr. Kelly's service on another public company board provides him with valuable experience.

 Ms. Miscik has had a long and distinguished career in the intelligence field.
 While at the CIA, Ms. Miscik led the analytic directorate producing the President's daily intelligence briefings and in-depth intelligence assessments, managed a global workforce and large budgets.
 Combined with her current operational experience leading an elite international consulting enterprise with clients operating around the world, Ms. Miscik has demonstrated leadership skills, global perspective, and strategic insight.
 She brings to the Board a unique perspective on international and government affairs, and expertise in risk analysis and geopolitics.
+In addition, Ms. Miscik’s service on another public company board provides her with valuable experience.

 As the former President and CEO of a fast-growing, industry-leading S&P 500 company, Mr. Sagan has significant experience leading a complex, international technology enterprise, extensive knowledge of internet-based technologies and business acumen.
 During his career, Mr. Sagan has led visionary technology and media companies and consulted with the World Economic Forum.
 In addition, Mr. Sagan's service on other public company boards provides him with valuable experience.